wpanas/migrate-mongo/README.md

 # Migrate Mongo Example Project

-You can learn from this project how to implement schema-versioning pattern to migrate documents from an old format to a new format.
+You can learn from this project how to implement the Schema Versioning pattern to migrate documents from an old format to a new format.

 # How to navigate through this example?